-Under the long-term agreements, Encana and Shell may elect to require CEFS to expand the capacity of the Olympia Gathering System by up to an additional 520 MMcf per day, bringing the total system capacity to 1.1 Bcf per day.
-CEFS estimates that the cost to expand the capacity of the Olympia Gathering System by an additional 520 MMcf per day would be as much as \$200 million.
-Encana and Shell would provide incremental volume commitments in connection with an election to expand the system's capacity.
+Under the long-term agreements, Encana or Shell may elect to require CEFS to expand the capacity of its gathering systems by up to an additional 1.3 Bcf per day.
+CEFS estimates that the cost to expand the capacity of its gathering systems by an additional 1.3 Bcf per day would be as much as \$440 million.
+Encana and Shell would provide incremental volume commitments in connection with an election to expand system capacity.

-(e) Legal, Environmental and Other Matters
+(e) Legal, Environmental and Other Regulatory Matters